Funding success for new course to help Brighton and Hove artists

 The course will see 15 artists learn all the skills needed to prepare and deliver their own creative workshops, from risk assessments and practical considerations to working with people who have a range of different access and support needs.
 Over ten weekly sessions, the course will contain a mixture of practical exercises, assignments, one-to-one support and theory sessions.

-Workshop Leaders is part of Step Up, Outside In’s training and professional development programme which aims to increase participants’ skills and confidence enabling them to take on employed roles or become self-employed in the arts, a notoriously exclusive sector.
+Leading Workshops is part of Step Up, Outside In’s training and professional development programme which aims to increase participants’ skills and confidence enabling them to take on employed roles or become self-employed in the arts, a notoriously exclusive sector.

 This will be the first time the course has run in collaboration with Fabrica - a visual arts organisation that commissions contemporary visual art installations – which will also offer opportunities for course participants to go on and deliver workshops at the venue afterwards.